-Think of alternative options – As some popular places can get busy on nice days, we also suggest you think of alternative options for places to visit within the National Park (whilst remembering to stick to the national guidance on travel).
+Think of alternative options – As some popular places can get busy on nice days, we also suggest you think of alternative options for places to visit within the National Park.

 Finally if you are out and about in the National Park always: